Euphorbia Hirta: 30 Health Benefits & Safe Usage Guide

 Helps Stop Diarrhea

-The plant has anti-diarrheal properties that can help manage diarrhea.
+The plant has anti-diarrheal properties that helps manage diarrhea.
 A study in BMC Complementary Medicine and Therapies confirmed its effectiveness in treating gastrointestinal disorders.

 Useful for Dysentery Relief